hiperlogic/ComputerGraphics_Studies/README.md

 Try changing the Vulkan vertex shader to be the same as the OpenGL vertex shader.
 Do not forget to change the Vulkan code as well!

+So far we set up the buffer and the memory location where the shaders can read the main input.
+This process, providing data via memcpy, is not the best approach, but gets the job done for our intention so far.
+But there are other shader inputs, the `uniform`s, that it important to highlight before addressing faster ways to send frequent dat1a.
+Those will be addressed in the next section.

 Next:
     OpenGL and Vulkan!
 Using the Application to change the triangle color.
+Uniforms in Shaders.